Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be happy you’re done. Move on to the next:

 - Read Life the USNA Way

-Jacqui Murray wrote Building a Midshipman, the story of her daughter’s journey from high school to United States Naval Academy.
-She is webmaster for six blogs, an Amazon Vine Voice book reviewer, a tech columnist for Examiner.com, Editorial Review Board member for ISTE’s Journal for Computing Teachers, Cisco blogger,IMS tech expert, and a weekly contributor to Write Anything.
-Currently, she’s editing a thriller for her agent that should be out to publishers this summer.
-Contact Jacqui at her writing office, WordDreams, or her tech lab, Ask a Tech Teacher.
+Jacqui Murray is the author of Building a Midshipman, the story of her daughter’s journey from high school to United States Naval Academy midshipman.
+She is webmaster for five blogs, an Amazon Vine Voice book reviewer, an ISTE article reviewer, a weekly contributor to Today’s Author and mother of a Naval Officer and a proud Army Signal corpsman.
+Currently, she’s seeking representation for a military thriller that she just finished.
+Any ideas?
+Contact Jacqui at her writing office or her tech lab, Ask a Tech Teacher.